Cued Speech Camps

-Learn Cued Speech in the relaxed atmosphere of camp.
-Exciting new class formats for cuers of all ages.
-They will focus on expressive fluency for the younger campers.
-There will be several concurrent workshops each day to meet individual needs.
+Learn Cued Speech in the relaxed atmosphere of camp among families, professionals and individuals of all ages.
+These camps are for deaf and hard of hearing babies / infants, toddlers, children, teens and adults, including the learning disabled.
+Exciting new class formats where teachers will focus on expressive fluency.
+There will be several concurrent workshops each day to meet group as well as individual needs.

 Camps take place annually or bi-annually.
 For more info where needed, contact the directors.